Vanille-N/verimag-poster/src/poster.typ

 // like TikZ is for LaTeX, but more ergonomic.
 #import "@preview/cetz:0.4.2"

-// Cades draw QR-codes
+// Tiaoma draw QR-codes
-#import "@preview/cades:0.3.0": qr-code
+#import "@preview/tiaoma:0.3.0"

 // We import the auxiliary files that define the poster template.
 //